ayushmansharan/Springboot-Project/README.md

-CricFever is a comprehensive web application designed to provide cricket enthusiasts with real-time updates, statistics, and interactive features related to the sport.
+CricInformer is a comprehensive web application designed to provide cricket enthusiasts with real-time updates, statistics, and interactive features related to the sport.
 Developed using Java technologies and leveraging the Spring framework, CricFever offers a user-friendly interface accessible via web browsers on both desktop and mobile devices.The core functionalities of CricFever include live match scores, player statistics, team